Blank217/Blank217/README.md

 - 👋 Hi, I’m @Blank217
 - 👀 I’m interested in Computer Science and generally technology and entreprenuership.
-I am also interested in Artificial Intelligence and VR/AR.
+I am also interested in Artificial Intelligence, Data Science and VR/AR.
 - 🌱 I’m currently learning to be a better programmer.
 - 💞️ I’m looking to collaborate on anything within my ability.
 - 📫 How to reach me....